Exploring Hells Hollow Falls at McConnells Mill State Park

 Getting to Hells Hollow Falls

-The short version is that it’s really easy!
-The hike will cover about one mile, and the terrain is quite flat until reaching the stairs down to the falls.
+The short version is that it’s really easy to get to this waterfall!
+The hike covers about one mile, and the terrain is quite flat until reaching the stairs down to the falls.

 To begin this hike, navigate to this parking area located on Shaffer Road.